 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 The Qualified Small Distiller Certificate is available to Michigan small distillers and equivalent out-of-state distillers who are committed to using at least 40% Michigan-grown and harvested grain in their base distillate.
 The certificate is the first step in adjusting the gross profit that a small distiller returns to the MLCC.

-It is important that distillers only register product that the business can verify are made with 40% Michigan-grown and harvested grain.
+It is very important that distillers only register products with the MLCC that the business can verify are made with 40% Michigan-grown and harvested grain.
 Needed from business for audit purposes: Scale tickets and/or Michigan certification of origination statements for all qualified grain used in each product.
 Along with scale tickets/origination statements, MDARD will need to see the amount of all ingredients that goes into each product (Michigan and non-Michigan) so that a calculation can be made to determine that 40% qualified grains were used.
 If the distiller sourced grain out of state and grain in state for one product, MDARD would need to know how much of each.